terminalPoltergeist/dotfiles/README.md

 ### How to use my configs

 *I hope to integrate some sort of automation for installation in the future.
-I am too inexperienced at this point to make that happen.
-But stay tuned, it's coming.*
+Alas, I am lazy*

 #### 1. Clean up existing dotfiles
 - If you have existing dotfiles, back them up and archive them